Spring Hill resident Dan Hester, 49, is currently in a fight for his life.

 The next day, Hester's breathing difficulties worsened.
 After another trip to the emergency room, the gravity of Hester's condition was made apparent, with medical staff immediately transporting him to TriStar Centennial Medical Center.

 Having tested positive for COVID-19, Hester was put on a ventilator, and soon after placed on life support via a extracorporeal membrane oxygenation (ECMO) machine.

-While battling for his life in a heavily sedated state, tragedy struck Hester further when his parents - Ray and Jean Hester - both died due to complications COVID-19 complications on Nov.
+While battling for his life in a heavily sedated state, tragedy struck Hester further when his parents - Ray and Jean Hester - both died due to complications of COVID-19 on Nov.
 3 and 7, respectively.

 Being heavily sedated, medical staff have advised friends and family to not relay the news to Hester until a later stage after some improvement.